 When students return from lunch/recess, we will read another book to settle down.
 Then, students will grab a random book box (I don’t label them for a couple of days) and find a spot to read.
 On the first day, I will just send them off and observe.
 Each day after, I will introduce the expectations for read-to-self time.
 If you want to learn more about my first three reading lessons, I go more in-depth here.

-Before special and recess, we will s l o w l y be introduced to literacy centers: word work, read to someone, and listen to reading.
+Before special and recess, we will s l o w l y be introduced to literacy centers: word work, reading to someone, and listening to reading.
 We will practice all of these things whole group.
 If all goes well, they will be able to pick 1 to do on Friday.

 Afternoon Activities and Read Alouds

 I have such a hard time narrowing down which books to read.
 If you’d like to see my top 15 favorites, check out this blog post all about back to school books.

 - What Should Danny Do?
 School Day by Adir and Ganit Levy

 - How to Read a Book by Kwame Alexander